fedcuit/fedcuit.github.com/source/_posts/2014-01-19-testing-with-angular-directives.markdown

     });
 });
 ```
-To be honset, directive which only manipulate DOM doesn't need scope, so we can remove scope in test, the test still can pass.
+To be honest, directive which only manipulate DOM doesn't need scope, so we can remove scope in test, the test still can pass.
 ```javascript
 describe('directives', function () {
     beforeEach(module('myApp.directives'));